 April is a key month for refocusing on finances.
 In addition to the IRS tax deadline, the U.S. Congress has designated April as Financial Literacy Month.
 Also, April 4-11, 2020 is Money Smart Week.
-Parents and guardians should take the opportunity to not only review their own finances, but to
+Parents and guardians should take the opportunity to not only review their own finances, but to teach financial literacy to their children.

 According to a 2019 survey by GoBankRates, 69 percent of Americans have less than $1,000 in savings, 17 percent have between $1,000 and $9,999 saved, 9 percent have between $10,00 and $49,000 and only 6 percent have more than $50,000 in savings.